Doom (1993 video game): Art direction

 Adrian Carmack was the lead artist for Doom, with Kevin Cloud as an additional artist.
 They designed the monsters to be "nightmarish", with graphics that were realistic and dark instead of staged or rendered.
 A mixed media approach was taken to create them.
 The artists sculpted models of some of the enemies and took pictures of them in stop motion from five to eight different angles so that they could be rotated realistically in-game.
 The images were then digitized and converted to 2D characters with a program written by John Carmack.
 Adrian Carmack made clay models for a few demons and had Gregor Punchatz build latex and metal sculptures of the others.
 The weapons were made from combined parts of children's toys.
 The developers photographed themselves as well, using Cloud's arm for the marine's arm holding a gun, and Adrian's snakeskin boots and wounded knee for textures.
 The cover art was created by Don Ivan Punchatz, Gregor Punchatz's father, who worked from a short description of the game rather than detailed references.
-Romero was the body model used for cover; he posed during a photoshoot to demonstrate to the intended model what the pose should look like, and Punchatz used his photo.
+Romero was the body model used for the cover; he posed during a photoshoot to demonstrate to the intended model what the pose should look like, and Punchatz used his photo.

-As with Wolfenstein 3D, id hired composer Bobby Prince to create the music and sound effects.
+As with Wolfenstein 3D, id hired composer Robert Prince to create the music and sound effects.
 Romero directed Prince to make the music in techno and metal styles.
 Many tracks were directly inspired by songs by metal bands such as Alice in Chains and Pantera.
 Prince believed that ambient music would be more appropriate and produced numerous tracks in both styles in hope of convincing the team, and Romero incorporated both.
 Prince did not make music for specific levels, as they were composed before the levels were completed.
 Instead, Romero assigned each track to each level late in development.
 Prince created the sound effects based on short descriptions or concept art of a monster or weapon and adjusted them to match the completed animations.
 The monster sounds were created from animal noises, and Prince designed all the sounds to be distinct on the limited sound hardware of the time, even when many sounds were playing at once.
 He also designed the sound effects to play on different frequencies from those used for the MIDI music, so they would clearly cut through the music.